LeonKaczor/Arduino-Memory-Game-/README.md

 # Arduino Memory Game (Simon Says)

-> **Note:** This is a beginner project I built when I was first starting out with Arduino!
+> **Note:** This is a beginner project I built when I was first starting out with Arduino

 **[Click here to see and hear how the game works!](https://youtu.be/TMMk2V2ssN8?si=Wj2AJVkQ-SYWA-nD)**